 Reduced Latency: The database can reduce the number of RPCs to the tablet servers by accumulating multiple write operations into a single batch.
 This reduces network overhead and lowers the time spent waiting for individual operations to complete.

-Increased Throughput: Buffering helps in batching operations, which reduces the number of interactions with the storage layer.
+Increased Throughput: Buffering helps in batching operations, reducing the number of interactions with the storage layer.
 This increases throughput as multiple write operations can be processed together, efficiently using CPU and network resources.

 Improved Resource Utilization: Batching and buffering also reduce the consumption of system resources such as CPU and memory by avoiding the constant initiation and termination of individual RPCs.